Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Introduction

 We include the $\frac{1}{2}^-$ excited state of ${}^7{\rm Li}$ core ($^7\mathrm{Li}^\star$) as an explicit degree of freedom in a coupled-channel formalism, along similar lines of Refs.~\cite{Cohen:2004kf,Lensky:2011he}.
-In our formulation, the $^7\mathrm{Li}^\star$ excited core influences only the channel with total spin $S=1$, which is regarded as a subleading contribution.
-Our capture calculations show that the contributions from the excited core degree of freedom are negligible for momenta in the keV regime, and starts being noticeable only beyond the $3^+$ resonant state of ${}^8{\rm Li}$, albeit compatible with a typical next-to-next-to-leading (NNLO) correction.
+In our formulation, the $^7\mathrm{Li}^\star$ excited core influences only the channel with total spin $S=1$, which is regarded as a NLO contribution.
+At this order, the excited core contributions only affect the overall normalization of the capture cross section.
+The capture calculations show that the kinematical impact of the excited core degree of freedom is negligible for momenta in the keV regime, and starts being noticeable only beyond the $3^+$ resonant state of ${}^8{\rm Li}$, albeit compatible with a typical next-to-next-to-leading order (NNLO) correction.
 A power-counting is proposed that naturally incorporates the NLO contributions of the $S=1$ channel and $^7\mathrm{Li}^\star$ excited core, the latter with kinematic imprints only at NNLO.
-We also compare our coupled-channel expressions and the respective low-energy expansions with those from Zhang {\em et al.} and comment on the discrepancies found.
+As a result, up to NLO the momentum dependence of the capture cross section in the EFT with explicit $^7\mathrm{Li}^\star$ degree of freedom is the same as that in the EFT from Refs.~\cite{Rupak:2011nk,Fernando:2011ts} that did not include the $^7\mathrm{Li}^\star$ explicitly.
+Once the overall normalization of the capture cross sections are fitted to data, the EFTs with and without excited $^7\mathrm{Li}^\star$ core give the same numerical result.

+We also study the effect of the couplings, parameterized in terms of the effective momenta, in the final $p$-wave state on capture rate and the spin $S=2$ branching ratio at thermal energy.
+The use of the same value for the effective momenta in our previous works~\cite{Rupak:2011nk,Fernando:2011ts}, consistent with the power counting, is shown to give satisfactory results well within a LO expectation.
+A NLO correction to this previous LO assumption is sufficient to bring both capture rate and branching ratio predictions in better agreement with data.